bcdurden/affinity_on_harvester/README.md

 Recall that above we have reserved 2 CPU cores for dedicated usage.
 So I'll build a VM with 2 CPU and 4GB of memory, I bumped the disk image to 20GB.
 I am using my untagged VM Network to keep it simple.
 I also ensured the guest agent was enabled since Ubuntu does not come with `qemu-guest-agent` by default and enabled secure boot and UEFI.
 Go ahead and create the VM by clicking the `Create` button.
 Wait a few seconds for the VM object to stabilize and then stop the VM.
 Wait until it is in an 'Off' position.

 Harvester is awesome in that much of the complexity of Kubevirt is removed but does so at the cost of some hooks/validators being applied to some kubevirt data types.
 The `VirtualMachine` CRD is a great example and one that affects our ability to create.
 So what we're going to focus on is the few items that we need to add.
+Click the `...` menu to the right of the VM and select `Edit YAML`

-I need to set `dedicatedCpuPlacement: true` as a new entry for the `domain.cpu` configuration in my VM.
-I also need to set the `resources.requests.memory` field to `4Gi`.
-A snippet of what this looks like:
+We need to set `dedicatedCpuPlacement: true` as a new entry for the `domain.cpu` configuration in my VM.
+We also need to set the `resources.requests.memory` field to `4Gi`.
+All references to limts and requests for resources should have the `cpu` lines removed entirely.
+A snippet of what this looks like is below:
 ```yaml
 domain:
   cpu: